What are Forms?

-At Seaside Cottage School, our “Grade 1” to “Grade 3” students are in a multi-age class called Form IA.
-In our experience, this arrangement produces students who are analytic thinkers and exceedingly empathetic.
+At Seaside Cottage School, our “Grade 1” to “Grade 3” students are in a multi-age class called Form I. In our experience, this arrangement produces students who are analytic thinkers and exceedingly empathetic.
 At this level, children grow from beginning readers to students who can read their own coursework books independently.
-Our focus in the Form IA is to spread before them a feast of ideas by letting the authors of great books speak directly to the students on a wide range of topics, from science to poetry.
+Our focus in the Form I is to spread before them a feast of ideas by letting the authors of great books speak directly to the students on a wide range of topics, from science to poetry.
 Students take the skill they learned in beginning reading — constructing and deconstructing letter-sounds with words — and apply it to numbers, constructing and deconstructing numbers to understand the four basic operations and master the skill of mental-math.

 Our Form II is the equivalent of a “Grade 4” to “Grade 6” classroom featuring an emphasis on composition and grammar as well as the mastery of Arithmetic operations.
 These students dive into History with a curiosity that is unusual for the Twenty-First Century.
 They soak up Biographies of famous Americans and great minds throughout History.
 They ask challenging questions.
-Geography and Recitations become second-nature to these students as they develop relationships with places, authors, and characters that is seamless and natural.
+Geography and Recitations become second-nature to these students as they develop relationships with places, authors, and characters that are seamless and natural.
 In a moment, they can recall a previous composer’s early life or the unique features of obscure sea creatures because they have lived with these for an extended time, like old friends.

 Form 0 students are absolutely the cutest things on Earth.
 With lots of time to explore and play, these children are eager to expand their little worlds.
 Once the day is done and all the friends are tired, these children sleep well on the ride home.
 On At-Home Days, they sing the songs they learned and re-tell the stories they heard.
-At Recitation Nights, they talk about amphibians or flowers, recite their poems, and sing their Hymns.
+On Recitation Nights, they talk about amphibians or flowers, recite their poems, and sing their Hymns.
 They love to be surrounded at home by older siblings and soak up all the conversations Mom and Dad have with Brother and Sister.
 It is totally adorable and a perfect training ground for playing kindly together and developing self-control.
 All of the adults in the audience cry when the Form 0s take the stage on Recitation Night.
 Cute, cute, cute.

-We have a Form 0 (preschool) and a Form IB (kindergarten) even though Miss Mason would not have allowed these children to attend school at such a young age.
-In her day, before automobiles, playmates existed next door and cousins lived around the corner in towns and country homes featured a nanny as well as a governess and acres and acres of nature to explore.
+We have a Form 0 (Preschool) and a Form K (Kindergarten) even though Miss Mason would not have allowed these children to attend school at such a young age.
+In her day, before automobiles, playmates existed next door and cousins lived around the corner in towns while country homes featured a nanny as well as a governess with acres and acres of nature to explore.
 In our day, these little ones have a hard time finding playmates within walking distance and sometimes enjoy a short break away from home one or two mornings a week.
 A modern phenomenon, it is nonetheless a valuable learning tool for preschool children to have some exposure to other children near their age and learn valuable social skills — like not beating the friend over the head with the toy you just stole from him.
 A limited amount of classroom time, combined with a generous amount of time to be free and explore at home seems to be the modern antidote to a lack of backyard buddies.

 If you have questions about how “Forms” work in lieu of “Graded” classes, please write to Amy Ryan at www. seasidecottageschool. com.